 Stop eating before you feel full

 Action Item: Exercise control.
 Don’t let the holiday rush disrupt your food preparation and exercise schedule.
-It’s not always easy to squeeze in all of the activities important to our health and well-being, but when you make it routine, it’s convenient to eat healthfully, and it works.
-Having a routine helps you avoid falling back into destructive habits when you feel stressed or rushed.
+It’s not always easy to squeeze in all the activities important to our health and well-being, but when you make it routine, it’s convenient to eat healthfully, and it works.
+Having a routine helps you avoid falling into destructive habits when you feel stressed or rushed.
 A workout skipped here and a fast food meal there eventually add up.
 That’s why it’s especially important to keep your commitment to excellent health in mind during especially busy or disruptive times – like the holiday season.

 Challenge: You’re tempted to indulge in junk foods – just a little.
 That’s OK, right?

 Remember that conventional food is junk food, and it is addictive.
-The temptation to overindulge in these foods on holidays is precisely because of their addictive properties.3, 4 Awakening these old cravings, even for one meal, is unwise.
+The temptation to overindulge in these foods on holidays is precisely because of their addictive properties.1,2 Awakening these old cravings, even for one meal, is unwise.
 Once you’ve become accustomed to healthful eating, a junk food meal will make you feel ill, sluggish and uncomfortable.
 No momentary pleasure is worth years of poor health.
 I always say, “Those foods don’t taste so good once your in the coffin.”

-Emotional stress, salty foods, large fatty meals, weight gain, and alcohol – all common during the holidays – put stress on the cardiovascular system and are commonly reported triggers of heart attacks.5-10 Impaired vascular function, insulin resistance, inflammation, depletion of circulating antioxidants, and increased blood pressure have all been reported after a single low-nutrient meal, whether high in saturated fat, salt, white flour and added sugars, or combinations of the three.11-22
+Emotional stress, salty foods, large fatty meals, weight gain, and alcohol – all common during the holidays – put stress on the cardiovascular system and are commonly reported triggers of heart attacks.3-8 Impaired vascular function, insulin resistance, inflammation, depletion of circulating antioxidants, and increased blood pressure have all been reported after a single low-nutrient meal, whether high in saturated fat, salt, white flour and added sugars, or combinations of the three.9-20

 Action item: Every time you sit down to a meal, you have a choice: You can choose foods that build your antioxidant defenses and support your health with vitamins, minerals, carotenoids, flavonoids, and more.
 Or you can choose foods that impair vascular function, cause dangerous spikes in blood glucose, and drive oxidative stress and inflammation.
 Our risk for chronic disease results from decades of these individual choices.
 The choice is clear – especially because you want to be around, in good health, to celebrate many, many more holidays in the future.